jewelsjacobs/express-mock-data-server/README.md

 It lives on http://mon0.dev.objectrocket.com:8080

+The app is in the `/var/app` directory on `qamon0`.
+To access `qamon0`, you need to be on the OR development VPN and have to ssh into it from `qamon1`.

+If you have any questions about accessing these environments, please contact @TheDodd.

 # Here's how it works:

 1. Grab a json API response from a live API and save it as a file.